 Fortunately, California’s Lemon Law protects consumers, not only against the financial losses they face with a defective Buick but also from the risk of continuing to drive unsafe vehicles with serious defects.

 If you think your Buick may be a lemon, the lemon law attorneys at Young & Young APC are ready to offer a free consultation.
 Our attorneys understand the significant safety issues, ongoing expenses, and inconvenience of having a defective vehicle.
-We are tough advocates for our client’s rights under California’s lemon law.
+We are tough advocates for our client’s rights under California’s lemon law, and serve people throughout the entire state of California, including, Los Angeles.

 Reported Buick lemon law issues include: Engine, Suspension, Transmission, Steering, Electrical System, Cooling System, and Air Bags.
 Hard gear-shifting, gasket leaks, and power window failures are also common recurring problems with the above Buick models.